- This event has passed.

 Prior to becoming President of The Regeneration Project and Interfaith Power & Light, Rev. Susan Hendershot served as the Executive Director at Iowa Interfaith Power & Light for seven years.
 She is ordained in the Christian Church (Disciples of Christ) with an M. Div. from Emory University in Atlanta, Georgia, a B.A. from Bethany College in Bethany, West Virginia, and a certificate in Spiritual Direction.
 Currently Rev. Hendershot serves as co-chair of the Executive Committee for the RE-AMP Steering Committee, a network of over 170 climate, energy, and environmental organizations throughout the Midwest.
 Rev. Hendershot believes that climate change is a moral issue, disproportionately impacting those who are most vulnerable in our world.
 She gets her motivation and inspiration from her two sons.

 Kait Parker is an atmospheric scientist that has studied and covered every major US storm on-air for the last decade.
 Before joining The Weather Channel digital team, she hosted America’s Morning Headquarters on The Weather Channel and regularly appeared on Good Morning America.
 Additionally, she has worked as a meteorologist in West Palm Beach, Florida and Montgomery, Alabama.
 A graduate of the University of Missouri with a degree in Environmental and Atmospheric Science, she has also been an instructor for a graduate level course on Climate and an undergraduate course on Storm Chasing.
+Kait hosts the podcast “Warming Signs” and is the Climate Reporter for the digital team of The Weather Channel.
 Follow her on Twitter.

 Rev. Dr. Gerlad L. Durley is the former Pastor of the historic Providence Missionary Baptist Church of Atlanta, where he served for nearly 25 years.
 Rev. Durley’s previous roles include Executive Director of the Head Start Program for Fulton and Douglas Counties, Director of the Health Promotion Resource Center at the Morehouse School of Medicine, and founder of Perspectives, International, a consortium of historically black colleges and universities.
 In 2011, Rev. Durley was inducted into the International Civil Rights Walk of Fame for his contributions during the civil rights movement of the 1960s.